avcibatuhan/avcibatuhan/README.md

 <h1 align="center">Hi 👋, I'm Batuhan</h1>
-<h3 align="center">I have BSc degree in Computer Engineering and currently working as a Full Stack Developer.
-I'm working on C# ASP.NET,React.js and JavaScript</h3>
+<h3 align="center">Hi there!
+I'm a passionate software engineer with a Bachelor's degree in Computer Engineering, currently pursuing a Master's in Artificial Intelligence.
+I have professional experience in developing applications using C#, ASP.NET, React.js, and JavaScript.
+I love exploring new technologies and contributing to innovative projects.
+Feel free to check out my repositories and connect with me!</h3>

 - 📫 How to reach me **avcibatuhan26@gmail.com**